How To File FIR?

 After the FIR has been registered, an investigation officer will begin the investigation.
 Under section 161, you will be called as a witness and other witnesses by this officer to give you a detailed statement.
 Then based on this information, steps will be taken to nab the accused.

-When the police come to a conclusion that a crime has been taken place, a charge sheet will be prepared and will be filed before a magistrate.
+When the police come to the conclusion that a crime has been taken place, a charge sheet will be prepared and will be filed before a magistrate.
 If the police do not find anything, then they will submit a closure report to the same magistrate.
 If you think that the police has taken no action then you can file a petition before the High Court under section 482 of CrPC.
 The High Court will then direct the police to speed up the process and file a final report.

 What are the documents needed while filing a FIR?

-You do not need to give any documents to the police when you file a FIR.
+You do not need to give any documents to the police when you file an FIR.
 The officer will only ask you your address and contact details as to keep you updated on the case.

 Things To Remember